ministryofjustice/moj-frontend/docs/style-guide.md

 [Probation delivery units](#probation-delivery-unit-%28pdu%29) are divided into local admin units.
 These used to be called local delivery units and you may hear the initialism LDU.

 The initialism LAU is probably not well-known enough yet to be used without explanation.
 Write local admin unit out in full the first time you use it.
 Use sentence case.

 {% endaccordionSection %}
+{% accordionSection "M" %}

+### MOJ

+Use MOJ for Ministry of Justice.
+This follows the [GOV.UK naming convention for government departments](https://www.gov.uk/guidance/style-guide/a-to-z#capitals-for-government-departments).

+{% endaccordionSection %}
 {% accordionSection "N" %}